giswqs/geebook/chapters/08_cartoee.md

 Map
 ```

-### Plot a blended image with the default projection
+### Plotting a blended image with the default projection

 ```{code-cell} ipython3
 fig = plt.figure(figsize=(15, 10))